EU MDR Compliance Guide

-Applying this process to Quality Management Systems, Post-Market Surveillance Systems, Risk Management processes and Clinical Evaluation will help ensure that information gathered during the “Implement” phase is worked back into the design of the systems and responded to appropriately.
+Applying this process to Quality Management Systems, PMS Systems, Risk Management processes and Clinical Evaluation will help ensure that information gathered during the “Implement” phase is worked back into the design of the systems and responded to appropriately.

 Even with a thorough understanding of the MDR, building compliant systems can be challenging.
 For example, demonstrating conformity to the GSPRs, developing PMCF procedures within a PMS system, and performing Clinical Evaluation may all involve the design, documentation, implementation, conduct and interpretation of clinical investigations.
 Performing and interpreting clinical evidence requires a degree of medical insight that many medical device companies do not have available in-house.